 - Upper jaw expanders fit inside the mouth across the upper palate and are useful for correcting an underbite.

 Since your child’s dental structure is still developing, it is advisable to take the necessary steps to help with any misalignment at an early age.
 Typically, braces are fitted between the ages of 9 and 14.

 Perfect teeth can affect your child’s future, his confidence levels, appearance, and ability to speak and eat normally.
 Rely on the expertise of an expert kids’ dentist in Calgary to take care of his dental health for a lifetime of overall wellness.

 Are you looking for a good children’s dentistry in Calgary?
 Contact Dr. Jennifer Silver at Southcentre Dental for advice on how to care for young teeth.
-Use this form to add your queries and we’ll respond with answers.
+Use the form on our Contact Us page to add your queries and we’ll respond with answers.
 You can also call this number: (403) 278-1415 and talk to a live representative who will provide you with all the information you need.

 - What Is Baby Bottle Tooth Decay?

 - The Tooth Decay Process: How to Reverse It and Avoid a Cavity

 - Tooth Decay (Caries or Cavities) in Children

 Dr. Jennifer Silver is a highly accomplished dental surgeon with a Doctor of Dental Surgery degree from the University of Melbourne, Australia.
 Her educational accomplishments include deans honours list, an oral surgery award and best research project.
 Prior to this degree, she graduated with honors from Dalhousie University’s Dental Hygiene Program and worked in this field for 10 years.